KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_8_body_section_-_navigation_&_footer.md

 # Part 9: Navigation & Footer

 Most websites have a way to navigate around, let's add navigation to ours.
-HTML 5 added nav and footer elements to the mix so let's give that a try!
+HTML 5 added nav and footer elements to the mix so let's practice using those!

-1. We'll need to add row sections for these as well.
-First we'll create the navigation section.
+1. Add row sections for these as well.
+First, create the navigation section.

-    1. Above your first `div.row` add a new `div.row`
+    1. Above the first `div.row` add a new `div.row`

     2. Inside that row add a `div.col-sm-12`

-    3. Finally, add a `nav` element with the classes **navbar** and **navbar-default** inside that div.
+    3. Finally, add a `nav` element with the classes **navbar** and **navbar-default** inside the div from step ii.

     4. Save your file and reload it in Google Chrome.
     >Great but not exciting...
 Where are the navigation pieces?
 We'll add the navigation links in Part 11: Anchors!